filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

 Astrisk denotes optional components.

 ### Sequence variants
+Currently there are two main sequence variants:
+##### "a" - Advanced
+The advanced variant allows maximal freedom in the experimental design.
+It requires knowledge about the system and theoretical background to operate correctly.

+##### "s" - Simple
-Currently there are two main sequence variants: the _full_ FWF sequence, denoted by "a", and the _simple_ variant, denoted by "s".
-The full variant allows maximal flexibility in the experimental design, whereas the simple variant comes with simple controls and pre-defined gradient waveforms for linear, planar and spherical b-tensor encoding.
+The simple variant is maximally automated for simplified use.
+It uses only pre-defined gradient waveforms (hard coded; no need for waveform library) for linear, planar and spherical b-tensor encoding.

 **Example 1:**